 - And more.

-General transcriptionists can also do document-to-document typing work, like for handwritten memoirs, company newsletters, old newspaper articles, birth certificates, old manuscripts, invoices, and more.
+General transcriptionists can also perform document-to-document typing work, such as transcribing handwritten memoirs, company newsletters, old newspaper articles, birth certificates, manuscripts, invoices, and more.
 Their clients can range from podcasters to insurance adjusters to research institutions.

 Legal transcription is more akin to court reporting but without the real-time element.
 They work with distinct types of recording, all connected to legal proceedings.
 Here are some of those types: